tvaz/tvaz.github.io/panels.md

 I currently cannot make the full slides available for download, but if you have a question about a panel I've given feel free to shoot me an [email](about)!

+**Unconfirmed** - I have applied to run my Pokemon panel at Kumori-con 2025.
+Stay tuned for updates on if my panel is approved for this year.

 ## Legend of Zelda